-There were no potential uncertain tax positions identified related to the current year and the Association has no unrecognized tax benefits at December 31, 2019 for which liabilities have been established.
+There were no potential uncertain tax positions identified related to the current year and the Association has no unrecognized tax benefits at December 31, 2020 for which liabilities have been established.
 The Association recognizes interest and penalties, if any, related to unrecognized tax benefits as a component of income tax expense.
-At December 31, 2019 the Association has Federal loss carryforwards totaling approximately \$1.5 million that expire in varying amounts beginning in 2030.
-The Association also has AMT credit carryforward of \$45 thousand that does not expire and will be fully refunded by 2021.
+At December 31, 2020 the Association has Federal loss carryforwards totaling approximately \$2.3 million that expire in varying amounts beginning in 2030.
+Any portion of the Federal loss carryforwards generated post 2017 does not expire.
+The Association has no AMT credit carryforward.

-The tax years that remains open for Federal and Puerto Rico income tax jurisdictions are 2016 and forward.
+The tax years that remain open for Federal and Puerto Rico income tax jurisdictions are 2017 and forward.